sgmurphy/wordpress-plugins/wp-retina-2x/readme.txt

 == Changelog ==

+= 6.5.4 (2024/03/23) =
+* Fix: Corrected actions for selected items and addressed missing status on entries.
+* Update: Deprecated string variables for improved code quality.
+* ✨ If you enjoy this plugin, please share some love by [writing a little review here](https://wordpress.org/support/plugin/wp-retina-2x/reviews/?rate=5#new-post).
+Don't hesitate to drop a few remarks and feature requests with the review.
+Thank you! 💖

 = 6.5.3 (2024/03/16) =
 * Fix: Issue in Regenerate Entries.
 * Update: Make sure sizes are array to avoid issues.
-* ✨ If you enjoy this plugin, please share some love by [writing a little review here](https://wordpress.org/support/plugin/wp-retina-2x/reviews/?rate=5#new-post).
-Don't hesitate to drop a few remarks and feature requests with the review.
-Thank you! 💖

 = 6.5.2 (2024/02/02) =
 * Add: Visual clue for media items lacking information, enhancing user awareness.